bosgithub/Distance_Between_Two_Points/README.md

 <br>

 #### 1.1 Where is Euclidean distance used?
-As we can see from the formulea, Euclidean distance is a sphereical measure that gives a straight line distance from the point of reference
+As we can see from the formulea, Euclidean distance gives a sphereically symmetric  straight line distance measure from the point of reference to any other point of interest.
+This is used in KNN as well as K means in terms for clustering a neighborhood of a reference, classifying the cluster as the same class.